Hamiltonian thermodynamics on symplectic manifolds: Infinitesimal transformations between systems

-Thus, choosing \(P_0\) to be the pressure of the ideal gas, i.e., \(P_0 = N_0 T_0/V_0 = N(t)T(t)/V(t)\), the evolving pressure turns out to be i.e., the Hamiltonian flow maps the ideal gas to a one-parameter family of interacting gases with two-body interactions.
-More precisely, at each constant slice of \(t\), one gets an interacting gas with two-body interactions being characterized by the constant \(at\), similar to the van der Waals model.
-Put differently, one starts with a point on the space of equilibrium states of the ideal gas, say, \(\mathcal{E}_{\rm ideal}\) and then as the flow progresses, the trajectory passes transversely through a one-parameter family of spaces of equilibrium states, say, \(\mathcal{E}_{\rm interacting}^t\).
+Thus, choosing $P_0$ to be the pressure of the ideal gas, i.e., $P_0 = N_0 T_0/V_0 = N(t)T(t)/V(t)$, the evolving pressure turns out to be i.e., the Hamiltonian flow maps the ideal gas to a one-parameter family of interacting gases with two-body interactions.
+More precisely, at each constant slice of $t$, one gets an interacting gas with two-body interactions being characterized by the constant $\alpha_0 t$, resembling the van der Waals model which has been discussed in \cite{old22}.
+Put differently, one starts with a point on the space of equilibrium states of the ideal gas, say, $\mathcal{E}_{\rm ideal}$ and then as the flow progresses, the trajectory passes transversely through a one-parameter family of spaces of equilibrium states, say, $\mathcal{E}_{\rm interacting}^t$.
+The above equation is closely related to the van der Waals model; taking the van der Waals equation ($a,b > 0$) $P = \frac{NT}{V - Nb} - \frac{aN^2}{V^2}$, we get for $V \gg Nb$, the following approximate result: This has a similar structure as (\ref{twobodyeqnofstate}).
+Thus, one can make use of Hamiltonian flows to describe maps between related thermodynamic systems.
+In that case, one must pick the Hamiltonian function to be such that it does not assume a constant value on the space of equilibrium states of the system one starts with.
+One can construct multiple examples of this type upon using Hamiltonian dynamics on symplectic manifolds without resorting to contact Hamiltonian dynamics like in \cite{old2,old22,new7}.
+Let us consider two novel examples which have not appeared in the literature on geometrical thermodynamics so far.